10 Uncrowded Alternatives to Popular National Parks in the U.S.

 While it may be the most popular national park in Texas, Big Bend National Park is rarely crowded, making for a serene experience, discovering dramatic canyon walls that meet up with desert land.
 It’s a great place to hike, raft on the Rio Grande River or enjoy a scenic drive.
 After dark, it offers incredible stargazing with some of the darkest skies in the lower 48 – spend the night around a campfire and you’ll be able to look up at thousands of stars and planets that are visible to the naked eye.

 Home to North America’s tallest sand dunes, which soar over 700 feet into the almost always brilliant blue skies, Great Sand Dunes National Park and Preserve offers the opportunity to experience two very unique sports, sandboarding and sand-sledding.
 It’s also filled with forests, alpine lakes, creeks, grasslands and 13,000-foot-high rugged peaks that are all just waiting to be explored.

-Set on an isolated island in the middle of Lake Superior, Isle Royal National Park can only be reached by seaplane or boat.
+Set on an isolated island in the middle of Lake Superior, Isle Royale National Park can only be reached by seaplane or boat.
 Once there, discover wild and rugged shorelines, forest, back country trails and around 450 satellite islands.
 While there are no permanent human residents, a wide array of wildlife can be found here, including wolves and moose.
 It’s only open during the warmer months of the year, perfect for fishing, kayaking, boating, hiking and even diving.